vmware-tanzu/community-edition/addons/packages/kpack-dependencies/0.0.9/README.md

     ```

    * Make sure to replace `<IMAGE-TAG>` with the tag in the registry of the
-     secret you configured in step #5.
+     secret you configured.
 Something like:
      `your-name/app` or `gcr.io/your-project/app`
    * If you are using your application source, replace `--git`
      & `--git-revision`.